wko27/blog/_daily/2023-01-17-Tenor_Ukulele.md

 * head to bachata class!
   * only one other person today (Jessica? maybe ... so bad with names) :(
   * at least one lead and one follow
+* made dinner at home
+  * more sweet potato casserole
+  * made one of those frozen p.f. chang's orange chicken things
+    * not impressed ...

 TODAY:
 * head to work